Bruce R. Cereghino

 He rotated back to CONUS before France showed its gratitude for our help during WW II and sent USAF packing.
 Bruce’s last post was Deputy Base Ops officer at the then-March AFB, CA. He left the service with the rank of captain and went back to Stanford to complete his BSEE.

 Until he retired he worked in Avionics for Honeywell (SR-71 Blackbird) and Hughes Aircraft (Apache helicopter.)

-Bruce R. Cereghino Headed West in 2000.
+Bruce R. Cereghino Headed West on January 17, 2000.
 After serving with the 81st Tactical Fighter Squadron, he worked (until he retired) in Avionics for Honeywell (SR-71 Blackbird) and Hughes Aircraft (Apache helicopter.)
 Bruce had no children and was survived by his second wife Maria Elena Valencia

 - Primary Flight Training Bartow AB, FL

 - Donaldson AFB, SC (C-47)

 - 81st Tactical Fighter Squadron, Toul-Rosieres AB, France (F-86H, F-100F)

 - Deputy Base Ops officer, March AFB, CA